yagarea/ggu.cz/_members/jan-cerny.md

 tags: [jan, Jan, honza, Honza, JC, yagarea]
 ---

-I love Informatics, Mathematics, Science, music with distorted guitars and a cup of good tea.
+I like Computer science, music with distorted guitars and a cup of good tea.